 12.1400 Records shall be preserved and protected from accidental or unauthorized destruction or modification.

-12.1500 All records and communications relating to patients, recipients, donors/donor mothers or potential donors shall be kept strictly confidential.
+12.1500 All records and communications relating to patients, recipients, donors or potential donors shall be kept strictly confidential.

 12.1600 Records shall be made available for inspection by authorized individuals.

-12.1700 Relevant to the processes performed at each site, records shall be maintained to ensure the identification and traceability/trackability of each donor/donor mother and cellular therapy product and all related samples from their initial source, through each processing and testing step to their final disposition and from final disposition, through each processing and testing step to the initial source (12.3000 applies).
+12.1700 Relevant to the processes performed at each site, records shall be maintained to ensure the identification and traceability/trackability of each donor cellular therapy product and all related samples from their initial source, through each processing and testing step to their final disposition and from final disposition, through each processing and testing step to the initial source (12.3000 applies).

 12.2000 Computerized Record Requirements